Scorptech/milestoneone/README.md

 ### Content

--   The text for the Home page and About page was created for Anna Gilhespy by [Catriona Black](https://nl.linkedin.com/in/catrionablack).
+-   The text for the Home page and About page was created for Alan Maher by (www.linkedin.com/in/alanjmaher).
--   The text for the rest of the website was created by Anna Gilhespy and proof-read/edited by [Catriona Black](https://nl.linkedin.com/in/catrionablack).
+-   The text for the rest of the website was created by Alan Maher and proof-read/edited(www.linkedin.com/in/alanjmaher).

 ### Media